PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 ...we wil only invest in products that are profitable and in demand.
 That's it.
 If we don't, we are strapping small, weak wings to our airplane and tht will lead to a crash.
 If not, streamline your product offering so you aren't wasting precious overhead and energy pushing products that do not support the lift of the aircraft.

+Day 24: Prioritize Marketing

+If you don't attract people to the thing you've built, they won't come.
+Testing your marketing language is like testing an engine before your connect it to the body of the plane.
+Most businesses will wiat until the last minute to prepate their marketing ideas because their energy is being use to create the product/ But without the right marketing language and plan, nobody will be attracted to the product after it gets built.
+So why not test the engine first?
+...there are times that orders are so low, refuns must be given and the product launch should be cancelled; otherwise you risk crahsing the airplane.